MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 Steps 1 and 2 can be optional.
 We **strongly** urge you to follow them especially if you have an **existing Keras installation**.

 **Step 1.** We highly recommend starting by creating a new anaconda environment.
-The conda environment allows you to use the feature without interfering with your default python setup (or any existing Keras installation).
+The conda environment allows you to use the feature without interfering with your default Python setup (or any existing Keras installation).

 ```conda create --name cntkkeraspy35 python=3.5 numpy scipy h5py jupyter```